nucypher/nucypher/docs/source/support/faq.rst

 Running a Node
 --------------

-*These are questions related to running a node on the NuCypher network.*
+*These are questions related to running a PRE node on the Threshold Network.*

 Q: What kind of token is T?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~